Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPAssurance 1.1.4

-* Fixed a bug that caused Assurance to not connect to a session if your iOS app's info.plist contains property of type date.
+* Fixed a bug that caused Assurance to not connect to a session if your iOS app's `info.plist` contains a property of type `date`.

 Note: This release pertains to Assurance mobile extension that works with ACPCore